Discover the Causes of Thinning Hair and Foods to Help Prevent It

 These can be fungal or bacterial infections, which could look like dandruff and result in a dry or scaly scalp.

 Although these infections aren’t serious, if they’re not treated in a timely manner they could lead to your hair losing its thickness permanently.

-- This is usually the main cause of hair loss in women.
+- This is usually one of the main causes of thinning hair in women.